MohammedShaat/the-movie/README.md

 # The Movie ![app icon](/docs/logo.png)

-**The Movie** app displays movies according to a specific category, including (now playing, upcomming, ...etc).
-The user can search and explore details of a movie.
+**The Movie** app displays movies according to a specific category, including (now playing, upcoming, ...etc).
+The user can search and explore the details of a movie.

 ## Core Technologies:
-* MVVVM with Clean Architecture
+* MVVM with Clean Architecture
 * Room
 * Retrofit & Okhtttp
 * DataStore